Why Passive Fund Management Outperforms Active Fund Management

 Now let’s get back to the argument at stake.
 Is constantly trying to make changes to a portfolio based on day-to-day events (active management) really destructive for your investments?

-Now here’s my humble opinion: Attempting to actively manage investments hasn’t worked so far, which should not be surprising at all.
+…The report finds that actively managed funds have generally underperformed their passive counterparts, especially over longer time horizons, and experienced high mortality rates (that is, many are merged or closed)…Now here’s my humble opinion: Attempting to actively manage investments hasn’t worked so far, which should not be surprising at all.
 Human beings cannot predict the day-by-day movements of a completely random and unpredictable market.
 As the report found, not only are these active funds failing miserably, but they also have “high mortality rates” – they have such bad results that they end up closing.

 Visit LaserFG.com or call 877.656.9111 right now to book your complimentary, confidential consultation with a financial professional who has your best interest at heart and who is willing to ask the right questions to help you make a plan that will get you where you want to go.
-Youll be paired with an experienced financial professional who can help you plan for a secure future, regardless of your current financial situation.
+You’ll be paired with an experienced financial professional who can help you plan for a secure future, regardless of your current financial situation.
 Retirement planning means planning for ALL aspects of your life after retirement.
-If youre ready, were here to help.
+If you’re ready, we’re here to help.